galaxyproject/galaxy-hub/content/news/2022-03-galaxy-release-22-01/index.md

 ### Improved File Uploads

-Previously Galaxy servers used a variety of methods to let you upload large files easily, including some servers which required FTP for large files.
+Previously, Galaxy servers used a variety of methods to let you upload large files easily, including some servers which required FTP for large files.
 We have replaced this with a new upload method, which will be enabled on all usegalaxy servers soon.
 This will make file uploads significantly smoother, and will be more tolerant of network